King-Zingelwayo/elephant-tf-ci-release/README.md

 # Elephant TF CI

-A Go TUI application for creating, managing, and destroying Terraform GitHub Actions CI/CD pipelines with AWS OIDC authentication.
-Built for engineers who want infrastructure automation without the overhead.
+A Go-powered terminal UI that spins up production-ready Terraform CI/CD pipelines on GitHub Actions with AWS OIDC authentication — from zero to fully automated infrastructure in minutes.

 ---